kamilburda/batcher/docs/sections/Customizing-Export.md

 Merges an already inserted foreground layer (via "Insert foreground", see above) with the current layer.

+When exporting layers, the foreground is merged automatically before the export, hence this procedure is only useful when batch editing layers.

 For more information, see "Merge background" above.

+**Export**

+Performs export with additional customization not available in the main dialog.

+Options:
+* *Output folder*: Folder to save the output image(s).
+  When this procedure is added, the output folder is set to the folder displayed in the main dialog upon the plug-in startup.
+* *File extension*: File extension of the output image(s).
+  This overrides the file extension in the main dialog.
+* *Perform export*: Whether to export each layer separately ("For each layer"), each top-level layer or layer group separately ("For each top-level layer or group"), or a single image containing all layers ("For the entire image at once").
+  The latter two options provide multi-layer export.
+This allows exporting e.g. multi-page PDFs or animated GIFs per top-level layer group and/or with additional custom procedures applied before the export.
+* *Image filename pattern*: Filename pattern available when a single image is exported (the "Entire image at once" option is selected).
+  The text entry next to `Save as` still applies to individual layer names (since some multi-layer file formats also store layer names, e.g. TIFF or PSD).
+* *Use file extension in layer name*: If a layer name has a recognized file extension, use that file extension instead of the one in the `File extension` text entry.
+  You very likely need to type `[layer name, %e]` in the text entry next to `Save as` to preserve file extensions in layer names.
+* *Convert file extension to lowercase*: File extensions in layer names are converted to lowercase.
+* *Preserve layer name after export*: If enabled, layer names will revert to the state before export (i.e. without adding a file extension to them).
+  This is probably only ever useful if you want to perform export multiple times, e.g. with multiple different file formats (which is possible by adding multiple Export procedures).

+When exporting each layer separately (the default), the Export procedure usually makes sense to be applied as the last procedure since procedures after Export would have no effect.

+**Remove folder structure**

+Export all layers to the output folder on the same level, i.e. do not create subfolders for layer groups.

+**Inherit transparency from layer groups**

+Combine opacity from all parent layer groups for each layer.
+This corresponds to how the layer is actually displayed in the image canvas.

+For example, if a layer has 50% opacity and its parent group also has 50% opacity, the resulting opacity of the layer will be 25%.

 **Rename layer**